HSE University St Petersburg offers 14 undergraduate programmes in seven fields of study leading to a state-accredited Bachelor’s degree.

 International applicants are required to pass two programme-specific entrance tests (online or on-campus).

 All applicants have the opportunity to be enrolled as a self-paid student or get an HSE Gold Scholarship.

-Please note that all applicants conditionally accepted the HSE Gold Scholarship have to provide the required documents in soft copies no later than July 1, 2020.
+Please note that all applicants conditionally accepted the HSE Gold Scholarship have to provide the required documents earlier, the date is to be announced later in soft copies no later than June 1, 2022.

 2. Competitions / Olympiads